dragonfly-science/dragonfly-website/content/news/2022-07-01-audacity-instant/content.md

 ---
 title: Dragonfly contributes to global COVID-19 response
 ---
-Audacity*Instant* is an interactive genome sequence analysis webtool developed by Dragonfly for GISAID.
+Audacity<emph>Instant</emph> is an interactive genome sequence analysis webtool developed by Dragonfly for GISAID.

 <!--more-->